ThakurinTech/profile/README.md

 # Shikha Thakur | NLP Linguist

 ## Summary
+User
-I am a dedicated NLP Linguist, specializing in NLU/NLP and AI, with a diverse skill set encompassing machine learning, data visualization, statistical methods, Python for text mining, and data management with SQL.
-Throughout my professional journey across academia, non-profit, and research sectors, I have continuously honed these skills to drive impactful projects and initiatives.
+I am a committed NLP specialist with a robust interdisciplinary background, specializing in Natural Language Understanding/NLP and AI.Proficient in machine learning, data visualization, statistical methodologies, Python for text mining, and SQL for data management.
+I have consistently leveraged these competencies to spearhead impactful projects and initiatives across academia, non-profit, and research sectors.
+My career trajectory underscores a relentless pursuit of excellence and innovation in driving tangible outcomes.

 ## Skills